Sethrida Geagea: Political career

 In 1994, the Syrian occupation of Lebanon led to the banning of the Lebanese Forces party and the imprisonment of its leader Samir Geagea.
-Following the political ban, MP Sethrida Geagea took charge as Chairwoman of the party and sustained the link between the party's supporters and their imprisoned leader.
+Following the political ban, MP Sethrida Geagea took charge as chairwoman of the party and sustained the link between the party's supporters and their imprisoned leader.

-In 1998, after four years of forced political inactivity, the Lebanese Forces party, supervised by MP Sethrida Geagea, scored an impressive victory in the municipal and "mukhtar" elections.
+In 1998, after four years of forced political inactivity, the Lebanese Forces party, supervised by Sethrida, scored an impressive victory in the municipal and "mukhtar" elections.
 Lebanese Forces candidates built subtle alliances and benefited from the efficiency and strong discipline of its members.
 They won nearly 300 municipal seats in the five "Muhafazas", dominating more than 30 municipal councils.
-The same year witnessed the first encounter between MP Sethrida Geagea and Lebanese Prime Minister Rafic Hariri.
+The same year witnessed the first encounter between Sethrida and Lebanese Prime Minister Rafic Hariri.

-In 2001, MP Sethrida Geagea joined the Qornet Shehwan Gathering, a political organization founded on 30 April 2001 by a total of 29 individuals, representing political parties and civic organizations, as well as independents, with the blessing of the Maronite Patriarch Nasrallah Boutros Sfeir.
+In 2001, Sethrida joined the Qornet Shehwan Gathering, a political organization founded on 30 April 2001 by a total of 29 individuals, representing political parties and civic organizations, as well as independents, with the blessing of the Maronite Patriarch Nasrallah Boutros Sfeir.
 In August 2001, the reconciliation of the Jabal took place through an initiative by Maronite Patriarch Nasrallah Butros Sfeir, in which the Christians and Druze sects put behind them the political differences and the thousands of deaths in the Chouf and Mount Lebanon.
 As commemoration of the historic reconciliation, MP Sethrida Geagea led the preparations and the ceremonies of welcoming the Patriarch in multiple Christian villages and towns, a celebration that lasted for two days.

-In November 2003, following the reconciliation of the Jabal, MP Sethrida Geagea visited Al Barouk Area to offer condolences after the passing away of the Druze Sheikh Abou Hassan Aref Halawi.
+In November 2003, following the reconciliation of the Jabal, Sethrida visited Al Barouk Area to offer condolences after the passing away of the Druze Sheikh Abou Hassan Aref Halawi.

-In December 2004, MP Sethrida Geagea pushed forward a parliamentary pardon bill for Lebanese Forces leader Dr. Samir Geagea, with the support of the Maronite Patriarch Nasrallah Boutros Sfeir.
+In December 2004, Sethrida pushed forward a parliamentary pardon bill for her spouse and Lebanese Forces leader Samir Geagea, with the support of the Maronite Patriarch Nasrallah Boutros Sfeir.
 The patriarch, who has continuously called for Samir Geagea's release, stated that he hoped the petition would lead to a complete conciliation in Lebanon, so that the Lebanese can start rebuilding their country.
-The end of 2004 witnessed prime minister Rafic Hariri and leader of the Progressive Socialist Party Walid Jumblatt signing the pardon bill, a political turning point that concluded in Jumblatt's visit to MP Sethrida Geagea's residence in Yasou El Malak.
-In the same year, MP Sethrida Geagea joined the Bristol Gathering, the largest multi-sectarian opposition bloc in the history of Lebanon, which gave birth later on to the March 14 Movement, which led to the Syrian withdrawal from Lebanon after the assassination of Prime Minister Rafic Hariri on the 14th of February 2005.
+The end of 2004 witnessed prime minister Rafic Hariri and leader of the Progressive Socialist Party Walid Jumblatt signing the pardon bill, a political turning point that concluded in Jumblatt's visit to Sethrida's residence in Yasou El Malak.
+In the same year, Sethrida joined the Bristol Gathering, the largest multi-sectarian opposition bloc in the history of Lebanon, which gave birth later on to the March 14 Movement, which led to the Syrian withdrawal from Lebanon after the assassination of Prime Minister Rafic Hariri on 14 February 2005.